andrewmouldon/parameter-golf/records/track_non_record_16mb/2026-04-11_Train_Time_Overparameterization/README.md

 ### Why temporary expansion can help

 The fundamental idea behind TTO is simple: a model may be fully capable of representing a good function, but still be bad at discovering it through gradient descent—training with a larger transient model both expands the space of available features and makes useful solutions easier to reach, before being compressed back down.

-### Why the MLP is a natural place to apply it

-The MLP is a natural place to apply TTO: it contains most of the model’s parameters and is relatively self-contained, making expansion and later pruning straightforward.

-The value projection is a plausible alternative, but is much smaller, so we prioritized the MLP as the highest-leverage target (though value-TTO could still be effective).

-Applying TTO to query/key projections is likely more challenging due to their tighter coupling and more global role, and may introduce more disruptive changes, though we have not explored this.

-One important consideration is that TTO introduces distributional shift during training.
-As the active neuron budget is reduced, earlier layers change their outputs, perturbing the inputs seen by later layers.
-When applied more broadly, this effect may compound, suggesting that more structured (e.g. layer- or module-aware) scheduling could help isolate and control these shifts.

 ### The core challenge: selecting which neurons survive